 In my view, Black History Month is to remember the contributions and achievements of the black community.
 This year also marks the 75th anniversary of the Windrush Day which is equally important.
 Black History Month should be taught at a very young age in schools so people can learn the importance of equality and respect.

-Read Maxine's full profile here
+Read Maxeen's full profile here

 Maxeen Scott, Corporate Receptionist